 1993 – Medaille für Kunst und Wissenschaft der Freistadt Hamburg

-1997 – Medal for Contribution to „Golden Funds of Supraphone“
+1997 – Medal for Contribution to „Golden Funds of Supraphon“

 2001 – Medal of „Harmony“ Musical Review

-Grand Prix Charles Cros (J. A. Benda, J. S. bach)
+4 time winner of the Grand Prix Charles Cros (J. A. Benda, J. S. Bach)

 Diapason d´Or (Henry Purcell)